ulfschneider/ulf.website/content/posts/2025-10-15-fork-from-the-terminal.md

   - code
   - til
 ---

-When you are in the Terminal on a Mac inside of a Git repository, and you use the [Fork Git client](https://git-fork.com), it´s perfectly doable to open the current repo in Fork by issuing the command:
+When you are in the Terminal on a Mac inside of a Git repository, and you use the [Fork Git client](https://git-fork.com), it's perfectly doable to open the current repo in Fork by issuing the command:

 ```sh
 fork .